raspberrypi/libcamera/Documentation/coding-style.rst

   --align-reference=name
   --max-code-length=120

+Use of astyle is discouraged as clang-format better matches the libcamera coding style.

-As astyle is a code formatter, it operates on full files outputs reformatted source code.
-While it can be used to reformat code before sending patches, it may generate unrelated changes.
-To avoid this, libcamera provides a 'checkstyle.py' script wrapping astyle to only retain related changes.
+As both astyle and clang-format are code formatters, they operate on full files and output reformatted source code.
+While they can be used to reformat code before sending patches, it may generate unrelated changes.
+To avoid this, libcamera provides a 'checkstyle.py' script wrapping the formatting tools to only retain related changes.
 This should be used to validate modifications before submitting them for review.

 The script operates on one or multiple git commits specified on the command line.
 It does not modify the git tree, the index or the working directory and